ComputerOnFire/Yahtzee/README.md

 ![](https://i.imgur.com/M1SPfKj.png)

-### Building without IntelliJ:
+### Building and running without IntelliJ:

 If you would like to compile without IntelliJ, the command
 ```
 gradlew run
 ```
-can be run from the terminal to build and launch the application.
+can be executed in the project folder to build and launch the application.

+The command `gradlew` can also be used on its own to build the program without running it.